Custodial Interference: What Is It?

 Custodial interference is an allegation that most frequently occurs in conjunction with a family law court case.
-However this allegation is not only family law matter, it can be brought as a criminal case against the accused.
+However, not only is this allegation a family law matter, but it can also be brought as a criminal case against the accused.

 Custodial interference is a person intentionally and maliciously taking, detaining, concealing or enticing away or failing to return any child with the intent to detain or conceal permanently or for a protracted time that child from any person having a right to custody of that child.